PierreSenellart/provsql/doc/source/user/probabilities.rst

        it serves a ``δ = 0`` request.
    * - ``compilation`` (``d4`` / ``c2d`` / …)
      - exact
-     - Hard lineage with hidden structure a knowledge compiler can exploit;
+     - Hard provenance with hidden structure a knowledge compiler can exploit;
        last-resort, needs an external tool (see :doc:`knowledge-compilation`).
    * - ``wmc`` (``ganak`` / ``sharpsat-td`` / ``dpmc`` / ``weightmc``)
      - depends on tool
-     - Hard lineage better suited to a weighted model counter than to a d-DNNF compiler; an alternative external-tool route to ``compilation``.
+     - Hard provenance better suited to a weighted model counter than to a d-DNNF compiler; an alternative external-tool route to ``compilation``.
 Exact for ``ganak`` / ``sharpsat-td`` / ``dpmc``; ``weightmc`` is an approximate ``(ε, δ)`` counter.